rafahg/Ruby-app-Backend/README.md

   Every class has been coded in a separate file in the lib folder and has its testing suite in the spec folder.

   And Rspec Helper has been added, to run SimpleCov gem, which displayed the % of test coverage.
 Which, in this case, is the 100%.
+(Classes and methods, however, script is not tested).

 ### Next implementations.

-The project needs more testing, so to create testing edge cases is needed.
+The project needs more testing, testing edge cases are needed next.

+The file containing the script is the only one which is not tested, I did not find the way to do it.
+I have to research more about testing ARGV.

  A nice and easy new functionality would be to add geolocation to the IP so it would be possible to see the country and city of the visitors.